Lecter314/dash.poltly-in-python/README.md

 - with a light and dark theme switch component from the dash-bootstrap-templates library
 - defalt_fig style
-- selecting columns/ rows of the table with some resonable restrictions (one quulitative and at most two quantitative, and can choose range of cnt)
+- selecting columns/ rows of the table with some reasonable restrictions (one qualitative and at most two quantitative, and can choose range of cnt)
 - good robustness